UMD-ENEE408I/SPRING2023_Team1/DCF_stuff/welcome.md

 ... mouse00 OOB, mouse01 OOB, mouse01 OOB]
    |  Boolean  |   Boolean  |   Boolean  |
 ```
 From here, it would simply be up to the user to parse the information.
 If we had more time, I would have liked to serialize this as an object, thereby adding functions to make it easier to parse the information.
 I am tempted to try it, but I feel like that would just lead me down another rabbithole of Geeks4Geeks and documentation that hasn't been updated since Bush was in office.
 Once serialization is done, I will be able to help with any problems that will inevitablly arise from implementing this into the other portions of the project.

+>DCF

+---

 ## Week of 4-21-2023